Uber facing ban in Geneva

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GENEVA: The Swiss canton of Geneva said on Friday it had classified ride-hailing giant Uber as an employer, ordering a halt to its activities unless it pays the social charges for its drivers.
+Geneva: The Swiss canton of Geneva has said it had classified ride-hailing giant Uber as an employer, ordering a halt to its activities unless it pays the social charges for its drivers.

-The head of the cantonal government Mauro Poggia told AFP that it had conducted an in-depth judicial analysis of Uber’s case, and determined that the drivers should be considered employees and not independent contractors.
+The head of security, employment and health in the cantonal government, Mauro Poggia, told AFP that it had conducted an in-depth judicial analysis of Uber´s case, and determined that the drivers should be considered employees and not independent contractors.

 Uber drivers are currently paid for each ride and are considered self-employed which means they are not entitled to benefits including paid holidays, pensions and sick leave.